 The Elementary Mathematics Specialist Program (EMS) is a collaboration among UIC, DePaul University and the University of Chicago that offers courses designed to provide elementary school teachers with the knowledge, confidence, and tools for teaching mathematics to young children.
 Consistent with the Association of Mathematics Teacher Educators (AMTE) recommendations, the program includes two year-long sequences of courses focused on deepening teachers’ mathematics content and pedagogical content knowledge for teaching mathematics to young learners and a summer leadership course.
 The goals of the program include preparing teachers such that participating teachers:

-- Becoming confident mathematics teachers who possess both a deep knowledge of mathematics and of how children learn mathematics;
+- will be confident mathematics teachers who possess a deep knowledge of mathematics and of how PreK–6 children learn mathematics.

-- Building a vision for what a Common Core mathematics classroom looks like;
+- will have a shared vision for what a powerful mathematics classroom looks like.

-- Feeling prepared to work collaboratively with their colleagues to design and provide professional development; and to support individual teachers, schools, and districts in improving their mathematics instruction.
+- will work collaboratively with their colleagues to support individual teachers, schools, and the district in improving the quality and coherence of mathematics instruction.

 The Elementary Mathematics Specialist Program includes courses in the following areas:

 Course 1: Number and Operations with whole numbers: focus on developing teachers’ deep conceptual understanding of whole numbers concept and operations, including attention to teaching and learning in early childhood.

 Course 2: Rational numbers and proportional reasoning: focus on developing teachers’ conceptual understanding of rational numbers, making connections to earlier work with whole numbers and moving into working with multiplicative reasoning connecting work with fractions to ratio and proportional reasoning concepts.